jamesshao8/portapack-havoc-modified/README.md

 This repository mainly focuses on hardcore DSP stuff.
 UI remains original HAVOC style.

-GPS simulator / Analog TV demodulator(PAL) / Bluetooth receiver / NRF24L01 demod / improved Pocsag tx and rx (P/N phase).
+Analog TV demodulator(PAL) / Bluetooth receiver / NRF24L01 demod / improved Pocsag tx and rx (P/N phase).

 **Features above are developed and published from this repository.**
 **Later taken by Mayhem, and modified to some other UI/font.**